Alcohol & Christianity

 His opinion is the only one that counts and the true test of His lordship over your life is that any difference of opinion between you and God results in Him winning the argument.

-All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify. — 1 Corinthians 10:23
+All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify.

 Conclusion

-As I have taught in another article:
+As I have taught in my article on hermeneutics:

 1. Where the Bible is clear and specific, be equally clear and specific.